zkmoney/mantl/docs/getting_started/vsphere.md

 certificates of the vCenter.
 If you have self-signed certificates it is necessary to set this parameter to `true`.

+  - VSPHERE\_USER
+    The vSphere username with the necessary permissions.

+  - VSPHERE\_PASSWORD
+    The password of the user.

 ### Basic settings

 `datacenter` is the name of datacenter in your vSphere environment.
 It